 The Workspace you use to access the alpha release of IRM must be whitelisted.
 To whitelist your Workspaces, submit the sign-up form.
 Once you receive an email letting you know that your Workspace has been whitelisted, proceed to the next step.

-Grant permissions to use IRM
+Grant Workspace permissions

 To add permissions for your response team members to use the Workspace in IRM, do the following: